Half of Oscar

 Half of Oscar (La mitad de Óscar) is a 2010 Spanish-Cuban drama film directed by Manuel Martín Cuenca from a screenplay by Martín Cuenca and Alejandro Hernández.
 It stars Verónica Echegui, Rodrigo Sáenz de Heredia, Denis Eyriey, and Antonio de la Torre.

 Plot

 The plot explores the theme of incest.
-Upon the worsening of his grandfather's Alzheimer disease, sullen security guard Óscar meets at the hospital with lively sister María (accompanied by French boyfriend Jean) whom with he has a fraught relationship.
+Upon the worsening of his grandfather's Alzheimer's disease, sullen security guard Óscar meets at the hospital with lively sister María (accompanied by French boyfriend Jean) whom with he has a fraught relationship.

 Cast

 Production

 A Spanish-Cuban co-production, the film was produced by La Loma Blanca PC alongside 14 Pies Audiovisual and ICAIC, with the participation of Canal Sur.
 Shooting in the province of Almería (including locations such Cabo de Gata and El Cañarete) wrapped in March 2010.

 Release

 The film screened at the 35th Toronto International Film Festival on 14 September 2010.
 Distributed by Golem Distribución, it was released theatrically in Spain on 18 March 2011.